Dachoka/gallery/README.md

 * View different images on the homepage
 * Click on an image and a modal will pop up displaying more information about that image
 * Search for a category in the form on the navbar and you will be redirected to a page showing all images in that category
 * Click on the search locations tab in the navbar and enter the location you want in the pop up form, and a filtered list of images will be displayed based on the location you chose.
+If you do not enter a location, all images from all locations will be displayed to you.
+* To copy image link, click on the image and then click on the copy link button in the modal that pops up.
 ## Contacts
 Feel free to contact me at machokadaisy25@gmail.com.
 For any contributions, please visit https://github.com/Dachoka/gallery.git
 ## License